quibbble/go-quibbble/README.md

 ## Status

 Go-quibbble is a functional work in progress with the following futures still to be implemented:
-- Secure games: games that require some form of authentication to join/play allowing for anonymous competitive play.
+- Secure games: games that require some form of authentication i.e. accounts to join/play allowing for competitive play, stats collection, etc.
+- Improved documentation and code coverage.

 ## Add Your Game